polandy/dotfiles/config/i3/README.md

 * xbacklight, adjust backlight brightness using RandR extension
 * [i3lock](https://github.com/i3/i3lock), screen locker
 *  xautolock, lock screen if there is no activity
+* [Font Awesome](http://fontawesome.io/), vector font, used for icons in i3status bar

 # Nautilus
 To disable the nautilus desktop window, use: